 Extra virgin olive oil is very strong, so I use 75ml of a neutral oil such as sunflower and 25ml of olive oil.
 This is the mix I use as my go to now.

 You might just want to experiment.
 The quantities I’ve used in the recipe are small, so you won’t be wasting too much if it doesn’t work out.

-A garlicky aioli is nice too.
+A garlicky aioli is very nice too.
 If you’re using a jug blender use one clove of garlic and make sure it’s well blended before you start adding the oil.
-For the stick blender method, it’s best to grate the garlic in before blending.
-It’s probably best to use a small clove or garlic or half a normal sized one as the quantity of mayonnaise is so small.
+For the stick blender method, it’s best to finely chop the garlic before blending.
+I use a small clove of garlic or half a normal sized one as the quantity of mayonnaise is so small.

 If you use the stick blender method, you really shouldn’t have any problems.
-It’s meant to be best if the soya milk is at room temperature before you start blending, but I’ve heard that it still works if you use it cold from the fridge.
+It’s meant to be best if the soya milk is at room temperature before you start blending, but I use it cold from the fridge and it still works.